-If the player selects Card A, he/she scores zero points every time the die shows an even number and one point otherwise.
+If the player selects Card A, he/she scores a point every time the die shows an even number and zero points otherwise.

 If the player selects Card B, he/she scores zero points every time the die shows a number divisible by 3 and one point otherwise.